MHD Turbulence: A Biased Review: Halfway Summary

-Finally, it would be fair to spell out what can go catastrophically wrong with this entire picture on the conceptual level.
-Arguably, it is still subject to verification (perhaps at inaccessible resolutions) that alignment is not a transient, large-scale feature, as \citet{beresnyak19} would have it.
-It seems to me that we do know, however, that if we stir up unaligned turbulence, it will get aligned at smaller scales, so its possible transient nature can only be due to some instability of the aligned structures.
-The picture presented above relied on this instability being the tearing instability---but it is not entirely impossible that it is, in fact, an ideal MHD instability, viz., some version of Kelvin--Helmholtz instability.
-The difference is that tearing required resistivity and so the disruption scale $\lD\propto\eta^{4/7}$ was asymptotically separated from the outer scale $\lCB$ [see \exref{eq:lambdaD}], whereas the KH instability would kick in at some $\lambda\sim$~a finite fraction of $\lCB$.
-The usual expectation is that KH instability is quenched by the magnetic field (and indeed hence perhaps the statistical preponderance of current sheets over shear layers; see \secref{sec:new_res_theory}), but this can in principle turn out not to be enough.
-If it does, ideal MHD will take care of limiting alignment and, presumably, we will be back to GS95, in which case I apologise to my readers for having wasted their time with this review (this scenario is explained in another language at the beginning of \apref{app:aligned_rec}).
+In contrast, the aligned perpendicular cascade (\secref{sec:DA}), its tearing disruption (\secref{sec:disruption_scale}) and replacement by a tearing-mediated cascade (\secref{sec:recturb}), which have formed the bulk of my story so far, are hotly debated concepts.
+Arguably, it is still subject to verification (requiring currently inaccessible resolutions) that alignment is not a transient, large-scale feature, as \citet{beresnyak19} would have it.
+It seems to me that we do know, however, that if we stir up unaligned turbulence, it will get aligned at smaller scales (see numerical studies cited in \secref{sec:plot}), so its possible transient nature can only be due to some secondary instability of the aligned structures.
+The picture presented above relied on this being the tearing instability---but it is not entirely impossible that it is, in fact, an ideal MHD instability, e.g., some version of Kelvin--Helmholtz (KH) instability.
+The difference is that tearing required resistivity and so the disruption scale $\lD\propto\eta^{4/7}$ was asymptotically separated from the outer scale $\lCB$ [see \exref{eq:lambdaD}], whereas the KH instability would kick in at some $\lambda\sim$~a~finite fraction of $\lCB$.
+The usual expectation is that the KH instability is quenched by the magnetic field (and indeed hence perhaps the statistical preponderance of current sheets over shear layers; see \secref{sec:new_res_theory}), but this can in principle turn out not to be enough.
+If it does, ideal MHD will take care of limiting alignment, without alignment there will be no need for, or dynamical tendency to, the tearing-mediated remedy to it at small scales, and, presumably, we will be back to GS95, in which case I apologise to my readers for having wasted their time (this scenario is explained in another language at end of \secref{sec:stoch} and at the beginning of \apref{app:aligned_rec}).

-2mm Pending all this validation and verification, the disruption-range tearing-mediated cascade remains a beautiful fantasy---but one must be grateful that after half a century of scrutiny, MHD turbulence still has such gifts to offer.